The topic of uninsured/underinsured motorist coverage in Virginia is complex.

 Workers’ Comp Cases

-In some instances the plaintiff may be an employee of the owner or operator of a motor vehicle.
+In some instances, the plaintiff may be an employee of the owner or operator of the motor vehicle.
 If the employer paid workers’ comp benefits to the plaintiff, then the employer has a right of subrogation.
 If the employer likewise paid for the uninsured motorist coverage on the vehicle that the plaintiff was driving or riding in, then the workers’ comp lien may attach to that uninsured motorist coverage.
-Should the UIM carrier attempt to deny coverage because the vehicle is being used in employment-related activity, this is violative of the “all sums” language in Virginia Code § 38.2-2206A.
+Should the UIM carrier attempt to deny coverage because the vehicle is being used in employment-related activity, this is violative of the “all sums” language in Va.
+Code § 38.2-2206.A.

 Contact Us